Carolina Farm Stewardship Association

 Katie Welborn, SC Policy Coordinator

 Katie is a South Carolina native and graduate of Clemson University with a background in political and nonprofit organizing.
 Working with the Square Foot Gardening Foundation and WWOOfing in North Carolina, California, and China originally exposed her to the many layers of our food system.
 She has worked in the political, nonprofit, and agricultural realms ever since.
 Farmers are the nicest, most giving individuals she’s ever met (the original entrepreneurs!), and she’s stoked to advocate for local and organic agriculture in South Carolina.

 Karen McSwain, Farm Services and Food Systems Director

-> Contact Trish about our Good Agricultural Practices trainings, cost-share program, and mock-audits.
+> Contact James about our Good Agricultural Practices trainings and mock audits.

 Aaron Newton, Lomax Farm Coordinator